 2. Mediterranean Anytime Parfait

 But if you really want to quench your thirst, consider adding celery — it's nature's sports drink, Blatner says.
-"That's because it naturally contains electrolytes lost in sweat, such as sodium, potassium, magnesium and calcium," she explains.
+"It naturally contains electrolytes lost in sweat, such as sodium, potassium, magnesium and calcium," she explains.

 Get the Mediterranean Anytime Parfait recipe and nutrition info here.